 - New NSF grant to VLab is in the news:

 Our research focuses on automated verification techniques and their application to software in order to improve software security and dependability.
 As computer systems become more pervasive, their dependability becomes increasingly important.
-As a result, there is an ongoing shift in focus, both in academia and industry, from performance to dependability.
-The size and complexity of the software systems nowadays inevitably lead to errors during both design and implementation phases.
-The goal of our research at VLab is to develop verification techniques that will help developers in identifying errors in modern software.
+As a result, there is an ongoing shift in focus, both in academia and industry, from performance to dependability and security.
+The size and complexity of the software systems nowadays inevitably lead to errors and vulnerabilities during both design and implementation phases.
+The goal of our research at VLab is to develop automated verification techniques that will help developers in identifying and removing errors and vulnerabilities in modern software systems and applications.
 Here are some of the research topics we work on: Quantitative Program Analysis and Model Counting, Security Policy Analysis for the Cloud, Side-channel analysis, string analysis, data model verification, analyzing service oriented and distributed systems, design for verification, and infinite state verification.